MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/intro-realtime-analytics-dashboard.md

 If you're unable to view the reports, contact your system administrator.
 More information: [Configure real-time analytics reports in Omnichannel for Customer Service (preview)](enable-realtime-analytics-dashboard-administrator.md#configure-real-time-analytics-reports-in-omnichannel-for-customer-service-preview) The real time analytics reports are available only in the English language, out of the box.
 You'll need to customize the reports to make them available in a language of your choice.
 More information: [Customize data models of historical analytics reports in Customer Service (preview)](model-customize-reports.md#customize-data-models-of-historical-analytics-reports-in-customer-service-preview)

+## Navigation

+You can view the various reports in the Customer Service workspace or Omnichannel for Customer Service app.

+- In the Customer Service workspace default view, select the plus (+) icon, and then select **Omnichannel real-time analytics** dashboard.
+The **Summary** report is the default report that appears.
+You can view **Ongoing Conversations**, **Agent**, and **Voice** reports, by selecting the respective tabs.
+- In Omnichannel for Customer Service default view, select the **Omnichannel real-time analytics Dashboard** option from the dropdown list.
+The **Summary** report is the default report that appears.
+You can view **Ongoing Conversations**, **Agent**, and **Voice** reports, by selecting the respective tabs.

-## Security
+## Security roles and permissions

 As a supervisor, you can view the real-time Omnichannel analytics dashboard in Customer Service Workspace.
 However, your administrator must enable the required permissions for you.
 More information: [Provide report access to additional security roles](enable-realtime-analytics-dashboard-administrator.md#provide-report-access-to-additional-security-roles)

-Real-time analytics honors the security permissions defined in Dataverse.
+Real-time analytics works according to the security permissions defined in Dataverse.
 For example, if your organization has set BU level permission for the report user, then the user will only be able to see the metrics computed based on the BU level data.

 > [!NOTE]
 > If multiple users see different values in the metrics, you need to investigate the permissions across those users as this might be the reason for not seeing the same values in metrics.

 ### See also